Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 > Run "npm install express@5.1.0 socket.io@4.8.1" at cmd in case of the auto install failing.

 ### Method 1: LAN or Public IP (Direct Hosting),
-<small>Best for Many people and Repeated users, complex setup</small>
+> Best for Many people and Repeated users, complex setup, **may not be safe as in cybersecurity currently**

 1. Run `start.bat` in your folder
 2. Make sure your selected port is open in your firewall/router
 3. Access the video player from devices at the provided links
 4. Access admin panel at `http://your-ip:port/admin` and go to `http://your-ip:port` in minecraft

-### Method 2: Tailscale (Virtual LAN) Basic to setup.
-Takes a bit longer than method one to do a subsequent start
+### Method 2: Tailscale (Virtual LAN)
+Basic to setup. **Safest way to do it as in cybersecurity.** Takes a bit longer than method one to do a subsequent start

 1. Download and install [Tailscale](https://tailscale.com/download) on everybody's computers
 2. Invite your friends to your [Tailnet](https://tailscale.com/kb/1136/tailnet)